-Following online submission of manuscript, an initial processing fee of ₹ 500/- or $10/- (non-refundable) should be paid by the author within 48 hours of submission, without which the manuscript will not be taken up for initial editorial review followed by peer review.
+Following online submission of manuscript, an initial processing fee of ₹ 500/- or $10/-(also add bank transaction charges) (non-refundable) should be paid by the author within 48 hours of submission, without which the manuscript will not be taken up for initial editorial review followed by peer review.
 If the manuscript is accepted for publication, a Letter of Acceptance for Publication will be sent to the corresponding author irrespective of when the next issue of publication is due.
 The final payment of publication charges will take into account the payment made for initial processing and the final amount to be paid will be adjusted accordingly and notified to the corresponding author.

 Once a decision is taken to publish a manuscript, the same will be conveyed to the corresponding author.
 The author(s) of the manuscript have to pay processing and publication charges, the details of which are mentioned below.
 A separate email will also be sent to the corresponding author by the Chief Editor of JIMD regarding the details of the mode of payment.
 In case the authors have paid the processing and publication charges to JIMD following approval for publication but have not made the pending changes as suggested by the reviewers, JIMD will go ahead with the publication of the manuscript as received in case there is no response within 2 weeks from the authors.
 However, in case of serious flaws, the decision to publish will be withheld pending rectification by the authors.

 A complimentary print version of the journal will be posted to the first author of every published article; additional copies to other authors will be provided on receiving a payment of 700/- ($20 also add bank transaction charges) for every additional copy, provided a request is made to the Editor within 48 hours of online publication.